Nazi Germany: Health

 Nazi Germany had a strong anti-tobacco movement, as pioneering research by Franz H. Müller in 1939 demonstrated a causal link between smoking and lung cancer.
 The Reich Health Office took measures to try to limit smoking, including producing lectures and pamphlets.
 Smoking was banned in many workplaces, on trains, and among on-duty members of the military.
 Government agencies also worked to control other carcinogenic substances such as asbestos and pesticides.
 As part of a general public health campaign, water supplies were cleaned up, lead and mercury were removed from consumer products, and women were urged to undergo regular screenings for breast cancer.

 Government-run health care insurance plans were available, but Jews were denied coverage starting in 1933.
 That same year, Jewish doctors were forbidden to treat government-insured patients.
 In 1937, Jewish doctors were forbidden to treat non-Jewish patients, and in 1938 their right to practice medicine was removed entirely.

 Medical experiments, many of them pseudoscientific, were performed on concentration camp inmates beginning in 1941.
-The most notorious doctor to perform medical experiments was SS-Hauptsturmführer Dr. Josef Mengele, camp doctor at Auschwitz.
+The most notorious doctor to perform medical experiments was SS-Hauptsturmführer Josef Mengele, camp doctor at Auschwitz.
 Many of his victims died.
 Concentration camp inmates were made available for purchase by pharmaceutical companies for drug testing and other experiments.

 Environmentalism

 Nazi society had elements supportive of animal rights and many people were fond of zoos and wildlife.
 The government took several measures to ensure the protection of animals and the environment.
-In 1933, the Nazis enacted a stringent animal-protection law that affected what was allowed for medical research.
+In 1933 the Nazis enacted a stringent animal-protection law that affected what was allowed for medical research.
 The law was only loosely enforced, and in spite of a ban on vivisection, the Ministry of the Interior readily handed out permits for experiments on animals.

 The Reich Forestry Office under Göring enforced regulations that required foresters to plant a variety of trees to ensure suitable habitat for wildlife, and a new Reich Animal Protection Act became law in 1933.
 The regime enacted the Reich Nature Protection Act in 1935 to protect the natural landscape from excessive economic development.
 It allowed for the expropriation of privately owned land to create nature preserves and aided in long-range planning.
-Perfunctory efforts were made to curb air pollution, but little enforcement of existing legislation was undertaken once the war began.
+Perfunctory efforts were made to curb air pollution, but little enforcement was undertaken once the war began.